A constructive way to compute the Tarski number of a group: Preliminaries

 \subsection{Matrix theory}

-Linear algebra and the theory of linear system of equations plays a fundamental role in modern Mathematics.
-Finding a solution i.e. an assignment of numbers to the variable such that the equations satisfied, is an important part of this theory.

-In the following by a nontrivial, nonnegative and normalized solution to a homogenous system of linear equations with real coefficient, we mean respectively a solution including numbers which are not zero together, are all nonnegative and are all nonnegative with sum 1.

-There is a significant amount of applicable theorems for a homogenous system of equations to have nontrivial nonnegative solutions.
-Gordan's theorem is a prominent one which has also applications in linear programming \cite{linear programming}.
+We use Gordan's theorem to find nontrivial nonnegative solutions to a homogenous system of linear equations with real coefficients.
+This theorem has also applications in linear programming \cite{linear programming}.

-\begin{thm}(Gordan 1873) Either a linear homogenous system of equations $AX=0$ possesses a nontrivial solution in nonnegative variables or there exists an equation, formed by taking some linear combination of equations, that all positive coefficients.
-That is, either there exists an $x$ such that or there exists a vector $m$ such that $m^tA>0$ (has positive entries). \end{thm} \begin{rem} It is easily verified that in Theorem \ref{gordan}, if $A$ is a $(0,1)$-matrix, then the entries of $m$ can be chosen in $\mathbb{Z}$. \end{rem} The main theorem of this paper is designed and proved under a conjecture (see Conjecture \ref{conjecture}).
-To clarify the conjecture, we need some definitions.
+\begin{theorem}(Gordan 1873) Either a linear homogenous system of equations $AX=0$ possesses a nontrivial solution in nonnegative variables or there exists an equation, formed by taking some linear combination of equations, that all positive coefficients.
+That is, either there exists an $x$ such that or there exists a vector $m$ such that $m^tA>0$ (has positive entries). \end{theorem} \begin{remark}\rm In Theorem \ref{gordan}, if $A$ is a matrix with rational entries, then the entries of $m$ can be chosen in $\mathbb{Z}$. \end{remark} The main theorem of this paper is proved under a certain condition.
+To clarify this condition, we need some definitions.